XLEB-YSHEK/Backup/README.md

 If you are not going to encrypt the archive for additional protection, you do not need `BackupConsole.exe`

 You need create a new discord bot!
+# Configuration
+Remember, there are separate settings for saving entire folders and files, if somehow a file or directory is missing, an error may occur and the backup will not be sent.
+If you only need to save files or folders, then put `[]` so that any of these categories are not saved.
+Example: `log_files: []`

 # Encryption
 To use encryption and decryption you must generate an encryption key, for this you must download `BackupConsole.exe`.